 You can find more details on Acronis Instant Restore in the Acronis Cyber Backup Online Help.

-Whether you run a small-business or an international enterprise, with Acronis Cyber Backup, you can protect all your Windows systems, whether they reside on-premises, in remote locations, or in private and public clouds.
+Whether you run a small-business or an international enterprise, with Acronis Cyber Protect (formerly Acronis Cyber Backup), you can protect all your Windows systems, whether they reside on-premises, in remote locations, or in private and public clouds.